-double-digit EBIT margins and ROCE by being a stronger, more capable this sustained performance
+double-digit EBIT margins and ROCE

 Our long-term goal is to be measured alongside the best in our industry, meaning we need to demonstrate resilient and sustained level of high performance through the economic cycle.

 We have made significant progress in FY25 in strengthening our leadership and bench including internal talent development, putting in place standard business processes across many aspects of our business which build on the investments made in technology like D365 and on the OneTR business model and culture.
 These foundational improvements will be built on and expanded every year to support this long-term goal.